You are here

 Information Gathering about Civic Engagement with Sites and Students

-Our department faculty, staff and a Graduate Research Assistant facilitated information-gathering sessions with members of several community organization and students.
+Our program faculty, staff and a Graduate Research Assistant facilitated information-gathering sessions with members of several community organization and students.
 This included two meetings with various community organizations and individual interviews with community members.
 In addition to meeting with community organizations and members, a meeting was held to gather information from students.

 The meetings identified critical issues and strategies for addressing unmet needs in the community through civic engagement.
-Students and the community members presented many important ideas to make partnerships more formal or more concrete within the department.
+Students and the community members presented many important ideas to make partnerships more formal or more concrete within the program.
 This includes have partnerships be more intentional and sustained over time.
 Since having these meetings with community member and students, we have started to create a more formalized structure for integrating civic engagement into our courses.

 • Community Partners